About Veronica Schwarz

 I left Australia not long after that, lived and travelled in many countries, and forgot about the writing.
 I never stopped reading though.

 When I returned to Australia, in 1970, my friend Annette Canterbury (AKA Tulku Rose) showed me a curriculum book for teachers of early reading she had written and published.
 She planned a series but had run out of puff and asked me to co-author more in the series.
 We wrote the books, William Brooks published them, and I had caught the bug.

-You’ll see some of the many things I have written and published since then, as we go along: articles, stories, books.
-Mostly non-fiction.
-But let’s have a look at a few.
-Your choice.
+You’ll see some of the many things I have written and published since then following the links below.